toddfoster/sharedprayers/content/other/rosary.md

 ##### or:

-Glory be to the Father, the Son, and the Holy Spirit;
+Glory be to the Father, and to the Son, and the Holy Spirit;
 **as it was in the beginning, is now, and ever shall be, world without end.
 Amen.**